mehedimi/acr-kit/readme.txt

 == Frequently Asked Questions ==

-= Does Cartnail work without WooCommerce? =
-No. Cartnail is designed specifically for WooCommerce carts and checkout.
+= Does Abandoned Cart Recover work without WooCommerce? = No. Abandoned Cart Recover is designed specifically for WooCommerce carts and checkout.

 = How are abandoned carts detected? =
 When a logged‑in user or a guest provides an email and does not complete checkout within your configured time window, the cart is marked as abandoned and scheduled for reminders.

 = Can I customize the reminder emails? =
 Yes.
-Go to Admin → Cartnail → Emails to edit the subject, content, logo, and button styles.
+Go to Admin → Abandoned Cart Recover → Emails to edit the subject, content, logo, and button styles.
 You can use merge tags like {customer_name}, {cart_items}, and {recovery_link}.

 = Do you send SMS/WhatsApp? =
-Out of the box, Cartnail focuses on email.
+Out of the box, Abandoned Cart Recover focuses on email.
 You can integrate SMS/WhatsApp via third‑party gateways or custom code using WordPress hooks and the public API.

 = Is this GDPR compliant? =
-Cartnail includes opt‑out links and respects WooCommerce/WordPress privacy settings.
+Abandoned Cart Recover includes opt‑out links and respects WooCommerce/WordPress privacy settings.
 You are responsible for configuring consent according to your region.

 == Screenshots ==

-1. Cartnail dashboard with recovery metrics
+1. Abandoned Cart Recover dashboard with recovery metrics
 2. Email template editor
 3. Reminder schedule settings

 == Changelog ==

 = 0.1.0 =
-Initial release of Cartnail (abandoned cart recovery for WooCommerce).
+Initial release of Abandoned Cart Recover (abandoned cart recovery for WooCommerce).

 == Upgrade Notice ==